 I felt conflicted after two years of not questioning the simple fact that I was somehow pressurized to decide to cover a part of my body – a decision that defined my sense of self and built a significant symbol and representation of myself to others.
 I was going through the same identity crisis again.

 No, it was not easy.
 My mother was the first person to criticize.
 She tried to give me a reality check by uttering remarks like “College ki hawaa lagg gai hai”.
 My childhood friends did my character assassination when I uploaded my first picture on Facebook without it.

-The message was clear that my personal decision was not welcomed.
+The message was clear that my personal decision was not welcome.

 An inner conflict is necessary to develop your individuality.

 My struggle of finding my perplexed identity taught me so many things.
 Psychology says that it’s necessary to go through a specific amount of anxiety and depression in order to develop individuality and grow out of it, as a new person.